LuYuchenOrRobert/Inter-Sample-Token-Alignment/README.md

 # Inter-Sample-Token-Alignment
-Inter-Sample Token Alignment Attention (ISTA2) for Vision Transformers
+ISTA2: Inter-Sample Token Alignment for Vision Transformers

-The Code is COMING SOON!
+The code has been anonymised for review purposes.
+The instructions to run the code are COMING SOON!